 - Loud noises such as television sets

-- Harsh lighting, particularly the kind that doesn’t permit the angelfish to sleep, preventing them from enjoying a typical day/night cycle.
+- Harsh lighting, particularly the kind that doesn’t permit the angelfish to sleep, prevents them from enjoying a typical day/night cycle.

 - Poor tank conditions such as overcrowding and the presence of aggressive fish.